 Regarding communication skills, Baby Boomers tend to be more reserved, Gen X favors command and control, Gen Y prefers collaboration and Gen Z prizes in-person communications.

 Regarding change management, Baby Boomers are cautious, Gen X and Gen Y see it as a new opportunity, and Gen Z is accustomed to change and even expects it.

 Regarding technical ability, Baby Boomers and Gen X value instructor-led courses and self-learning tools, while Millennials prefer collaborative and technology-centered options.

-In the article The Myth of Generational Differences in the Workplace, researcher Jennifer J. Deal argues that working-age generations value the same thing.
-Everyone wants a good relationship with their supervisors, are cautious of change, appreciate feedback and work the number of hours that corresponds to their role in the organization.
+In the article, The Myth of Generational Differences in the Workplace, researcher Jennifer J. Deal argues that working-age generations value the same thing.
+Everyone wants a good relationship with their supervisors, is cautious of change, appreciates feedback, and works the number of hours that corresponds to their role in the organization.
 She argues that differences between generations have much more to do with dealing with the extent of authority between generations, especially in families and at work.